 This may take a few minutes to complete, and it requires some user confirmation.

-The default values are as follows:
+The default values of the administrator user are as follows:

 Once the database migrations have been created, you should be able to successfully start the Rails server and see the sample store in your browser.